Spinal Cord Injury: An analysis of Symptoms, Causes, and Treatments

-Any type of spinal cord injury is an extremely dangerous injury someone can sustain.
+Any spinal injury is a hazardous injury someone can sustain.
 Unlike other parts of the body, the spinal cord cannot repair itself.
-This is what makes sustaining a spinal cord injury that more devastating.
-Another factor that makes spinal cord injury so dangerous and something that can completely change the lives of those who have sustained a spinal cord injury is the relationship between the spine and the brain.
+It is what makes sustaining a spinal cord injury that more devastating.
+Another factor that makes spinal injury so dangerous and something that can completely change the lives of those who have sustained a spinal cord injury is the relationship between the spine and the brain.

 Medical research indicates that men (usually young and white) are those who encounter the most spinal cord injury cases.
 The average age of spinal cord injury victims is 42.
-According to Johns Hopkins Medicine, each year there are about 12,000 new cases of spinal cord injuries.
-All together there are over 250,000 Americans living with the effects of an injury to the spinal cord.
+According to Johns Hopkins Medicine, each year, there are about 12,000 new cases of spinal cord injuries.
+Altogether over 250,000 Americans are living with the effects of an injury to the spinal cord.

 - Complete – This means the inability to use any of your motor skills.
-Your motor function is completely inert and you cannot move.
+Your motor function is entirely inert, and you cannot move.
 Complete injuries to the spinal cord can happen at any level.

 - Incomplete – This means that some of your sensory functions are incomplete and that you cannot use them properly.
 However, the ability to completely move is not a symptom.
 Incomplete injuries can also occur at any level of the spinal cord.